ZengruiHan/ZengruiHan.github.io/_pages/cv.md

 # Publications and preprints

-- Stringy E-function of generalized Pfaffian double mirrors, in preparation.
+- Stringy E-functions of generalized Pfaffian double mirrors, in preparation.
 (Title subject to change)

 - Central charges, hypergeometric duality and tropical geometry, in preparation.
 (Title subject to change)